xapax/security/basics_of_linux.md

 /etc/cron.monthly
 ```

-The second way is ti write the command in the crontab
+The second way is to write the command in the crontab

 ```
+# list cronjobs
-crontab -l #list cronjobs
+crontab -l

-crontab -e # Edit or create new cronjobs
+# Edit or create new cronjobs
+crontab -e
 ```

 ## 8. Devices